I actually don’t like the Junie B. books. The grammar? I just can’t do it! Her sass? Hate it.

 Kylie Jean is all Texas, determined and spunky!
 These are very cute books with a lovable heroine.

 This daring duo seems an unlikely pair which makes their adventures all the more entertaining.
 Addicting reads.

 Each of the candy fairies has a specialty.
 Yummy stories for sweet girls.

 Fun books about friendship with mystery and adventure.

 Once upon a time, a regular girl and her brother accidentally went into a fairy tale.
 And messed it all up.
 Whoops.
 We loved these mixed-up stories!

-HILARIOUS remix of Sleeping Beauty.
+Talk about a HILARIOUS remix of Sleeping Beauty!
 In this (much better) retelling, the princess realizes she can’t die until she’s 18 so she concludes that she must be INVINCIBLE and acts accordingly.
 IF you like the humor of Junie B. Jones, I think you’ll enjoy these even more.

 Fairy Bell Sisters

 A sweet new series about Tinker Bell’s little sisters.